diresi/docker-nginx-certbot/README.md

 # certbot terms of service

 `certbot` is a frontend to handle [letsencrypt](https://letsencrypt.org/) SSL certificates.
-This image uses these services you must accept their terms of service.
+This image uses these services and you must accept their terms of service.

 Right now, I cannot find an URL to point you there, but be sure to check them out.